cogment/cogment-py-sdk/README.md

 1. Run `./scripts/create_release_branch.sh MAJOR.MINOR.PATCH` to create the release branch and update the version of the package,
 2. On the release branch, check and update the changelog if needed,
-3. Update `./.cogment-api.yaml` to use the public release of the API,
+3. Make sure `./.cogment-api.yaml` specifies fixed version to ensure rebuildability,
 4. Make sure everything's fine on CI,
 5. Run `./scripts/tag_release.sh MAJOR.MINOR.PATCH` to create the specific version section in the changelog, merge the release branch in `main`, create the release tag and update the `develop` branch with those.